cognisant/Docs.DevelopmentProcess/README.md

 ### Planning Poker Cards

 During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers (1–21) are used to allow team members to choose, and then simultaneously reveal their estimates.

+For co-located estimation sessions, physical cards are used.
 Six-player decks can be purchased from [Agile Stationary](https://agilestationery.co.uk/products/estimation-poker-cards) using the discount code `THANKYOU` to receive 20% off.

+Remote estimation sessions are facilitated by the web app [Planning Poker Online](https://planningpokeronline.com).

 ### Sprint Board